UC Davis' Budget Model for Revenue Allocation

 - Incorporate transition strategies

 The revenue allocation component of the budget model provides academic units with funding based on a share of the total revenue and metrics.
-The allocation methodology varies by revenue source and allocations are provided to the Deans who make resource decisions within their school or college.
+The allocation methodology and metrics used varies by revenue source and allocations are provided to the Deans who make resource decisions within their school or college.
 Incremental decisions are made as part of the campus budget process.
-Administrative and Academic Support units do not receive formulaic revenue allocations, they receive funding through incremental investment decisions made through the campus budget process.
+Administrative and Academic Support units do not receive formulaic revenue allocations; they receive funding through leadership investment decisions made through the campus budget process.

 Below is a graphical representation of the budget model funds flow by source and spending authority.